AdobeDocs/experience-platform.en/help/ai-assistant/ui-guide.md

 ---
-title: AI Assistant for Adobe Experience Platform
+title: AI Assistant in Adobe Experience Platform
 description: Learn how to use AI Assistant to navigate and understand Experience Platform and Real-Time Customer Data Platform concepts, and usage information about your objects.
 hide: true
 hidefromtoc: true
 ---
 # AI Assistant UI Guide

-Read this guide to learn how you can use AI Assistant in the UI.
+Read this guide to learn how you can use AI Assistant in the Adobe Experience Platform UI.

 ## Access AI Assistant in the Experience Platform UI